Privacy and the GDPR for verenigingen

 - 12 December 2022

-- 3 min
+- 2 min

 - Rules and laws

-Membership records
+Membership administration

-Sharing a list of members
+Sharing a list of members or donors

-A vereniging may not simply send a list of (in Dutch) to other members.
-This is only allowed if there is a justified (in Dutch), for example if it is necessary so that team members can make appointments to practice or play sports.
-You can only share the data that the individuals need to arrange the appointment.
-In this case, you do not need to ask the members for permission to share the data.
-If there is no justified interest for sharing the data, then you must ask the members for permission in advance.
+A vereniging may not simply share a list of with other members, just as a stichting may not simply share a list of donors.
+This is only allowed if there is a justified .
+For example if it is necessary so that team members can make appointments to practice or play sports.
+You can only share the data that the individuals need to arrange the appointment.Â

 Images and videos

-You must have the permission of the members, visitors or other persons visible in the image to create or publish image (in Dutch).
-The members must have given permission of their own free will.
+You must have the permission of the members, visitors or other persons visible in the image to create or publish visual The members must have given permission of their own free will.
 And you must make it clear for which purpose the images will be used in advance.
 Members have the right to withdraw permission at any time.

-You may choose how you wish to ask for permission, but the permission must meet certain (in Dutch).
+You may choose how you wish to ask for permission, but the permission must meet certain .
 It is important that you can prove that you actually received permission.

-If you want to publish image materials of members under the age of 16, you must ask for permission from their parents or guardian.
+If you want to publish images of members under the age of 16, you must ask for permission from their parents or guardian.

 Personal use

 If a person creates photos or videos for their personal use, for example as a spectator at a sports event, then the GDPR does not apply.
-The GDPR includes an exception for (in Dutch) or household use, in which you keep the image materials for yourself or share them with a very limited circle.
+The GDPR includes an exception for personal or household use, in which you keep the image materials for yourself or share them with a very limited circle.